Mikhael1729/ann-learning/README.md

 2. Choose a **loss function** and use it to calculate the error between each predicted value.
 3. Update the weights and biases, known as **backpropagation**.

-### Feedforward process
+### Feedforward propagation

-Feedorward is the firing process of the network.
+The feedforward propagation is the firing process of the network.
 Consists on computing the value of each output neuron (which imples to calculate the output value of the connected neurons).

 **Example**.
 Mathematically you can represent the feedforward process of a two layer network as follows: